nextgis/docs_ngweb/source/layers.rst

    Single database can store multiple schemas.
 Each schema contains tables and views.
 If there is only one schema its called public.
 For more information see :program:`PostgreSQL DBMS` manual.
 #.
 Enter Table name (PostGIS layer).
    You need to know names of tables and columns in your database.
    Display of tables and views is not a feature of NextGIS Web.
-To view them you can use: `NextGIS Manager` or :program:`PgAdmin` software.
+To view them you can use: `NextGIS QGIS` or :program:`PgAdmin` software.
 #.
 Enter "ID column".
-   Ususally when data is loaded to PostGIS using :program: NextGIS Manager software an ogc_fid column is created.
+   When data is loaded into PostGIS using :program: NextGIS QGIS software an ogc_fid column is created.
 If data was loaded in another way the name of column may be different.
    An ID column should follow rules for data type: the value type should be a number (**numeric**) and it should be a primary key.
 #.
 Enter "Geometry column" name (if data was loaded to PostGIS using
-   :program:`NextGIS Manager` software usually a geometry column called wkb_geometry is created.
+   :program:`NextGIS QGIS` software usually a geometry column called wkb_geometry is created.
 If data is loaded in another way the name of column may be different).
 #.
 Parameters "Geometry type", "Coordinate system",